 Music becoming solely about work, discipline, or appeasing authority, with original delight choked out by routine or aspiration.

-- “As an adult, I’m terrified to sing in public—even alone in my car.
-Too many memories of criticism.”
+- “As an adult, I’m terrified to sing in public, even if I'm alone in my car.
+I have too many memories of criticism.”

 _____________

-If you experienced repeated feedback, criticism, or exclusion, did your relationship with music change?
+If you experienced repeated correction, criticism, or exclusion, did it change your relationship with music?